Hourly Overtime Calculator

 How the Hourly Overtime Calculator Works

 This overtime calculator is designed specifically for hourly employees.
 Under the federal FLSA, any non-exempt hourly worker who exceeds 40 hours in a workweek must be paid at 1.5× their regular hourly rate — often called "time and a half."
-Our calculator applies this rule automatically and also accounts for state-specific thresholds like daily overtime in California and Alaska.
+This calculator uses weekly hours only (40-hour FLSA floor).
+For daily overtime in states like California or Alaska, use the main Overtime Pay Calculator in Daily mode.

 Example: If you earn $22/hour and work 50 hours in a week, your regular pay is 40 × $22 = $880.
 Your 10 overtime hours are paid at $22 × 1.5 = $33/hour, so your overtime pay is 10 × $33 = $330.
 Your total weekly earnings: $1,210.